Quivers for coloured planar $\phi^n$ theories at all loop orders for scattering processes from Feynman diagrams: Feynman-like rules for quivers of scattering processes for theories, .

 \subsection{The need for the new approach.}

-\cite{Barmeier:2021iyq} have shown that at the tree level, the scattering amplitude for any number of particles for any interaction $\phi^n$ can be computed using a computer program.
+At the tree level, it seems, the scattering amplitude for any number of particles for any interaction $\phi^n$ can be computed using a computer program.
 It would be ideal if such a program can be made for the entire process.
 The traditional method is to use the Feynman diagrammatic expansion.
-The approach by \cite{Barmeier:2021iyq} only addresses the second half of the problem of computing the scattering forms once the quivers are known.
+The automation by the computer only addresses the second half of the problem of computing the scattering forms once the quivers are known.
 To do their computation, the old approach of quiver construction, is to draw the dual polygon, n-angulate, draw all nodes, frozen and unfrozen, and connect them.
-This is a long and an a arduous procedure which also does not seem to yield to an algorithmic(in the sense of being automated using a computer program) approach.
+This is a long and an arduous procedure which also does not seem to yield to an algorithmic(in the sense of being automated using a computer program) approach.
 The new rules based approach might possibly be implemented in a computer program.

 Another point of interest, if both the approaches of computing the quivers are implemented using a computer program, the latter approach has a much lesser number of steps.
 This means the latter approach is more efficient computationally and would yield results much faster.